lihaoyi/macropy/readme.md

 Or just skip ahead to the [Lessons](#lessons) and [Conclusion](#macropy-the-last-refuge-of-the-competent).

 MacroPy is tested to run on [CPython 2.7.2](http://en.wikipedia.org/wiki/CPython) and [PyPy 2.0](http://pypy.org/), but does not yet work on [Jython](http://www.jython.org/) and does not work on older versions of PyPy.
 MacroPy is also available on [PyPI](https://pypi.python.org/pypi/MacroPy).
+It uses `setup.py` to manage dependencies and other things, check out [this gist](https://gist.github.com/lihaoyi/5577609) for an example of setting it up on a clean system.

 Rough Overview
 ==============